Meet the highest standards in the USA!

-- Plan of Study: After taking 6-9 credits, meet with your advisor to determine the courses that align to your career goals.
-The plan of study will be signed by you, the graduate coordinator, department chair, and graduate director.
+- Plan of Study: After taking 9-12 credits, meet with your adviser to assist you to complete the Plan of Study form.
+The plan of study will be signed by you, your adviser, graduate coordinator, department chair, and graduate director.
 Your signed Plan of Study will be sent by email.
 Please retain the Plan of Study for your records.

 - Comprehensive Assessment Portfolio: While you are completing your courses, gather artifacts, read and write reflections for your comprehensive assessment portfolio.
 The portfolio is a chance to highlight your unique professional perspectives.
 You will present your portfolio the last semester of your program.
 Please review the full document, and ask if you have questions: Comprehensive Assessment Policy and Protocol Manual & Reading List

-- Complete Courses on your Plan of Study or work with your advisor to make modifications.
+- Complete Courses on your Plan of Study or work with your adviser to make modifications.